harveybarnhard/looperr/README.md

 # looperr
 An R Package for evaluating leave-one-out (loo) prediction error (perr) of linear smoothers.
-Currently methods include linear regression, local polynomial regression with Gaussian or Epanechnikov kernel.
+Methods include linear regression, local polynomial regression with Gaussian or Epanechnikov kernel.

 Fast implementation in C++ using stable QR decomposition method.